apiflask/apiflask/docs/usage.md

 ```

 You still don't need to set the `methods`, but you will need if you want to register multiple rules
-for one view classes based on the methods, this can only be accehived with `add_url_rule`.
+for one view classes based on the methods, this can only be achieved with `add_url_rule`.
 For
 example, the `post` method you created above normally has a different URL rule than the others:

 ```python